MatthijsKamstra/haxephp/haxe/about.md

 I love the fact that I have one language and with a little work you can export to different targets.

-So I can create a PHP backend without writing PHP (I only have to figure out some stuff that you don't have in ActionScript)
+So I can create a PHP backend without writing PHP (I have to figure out some stuff that you don't have in ActionScript)

 With Openfl (written on top of Haxe) I can create IOS, Android and html5 applications in a short time.